partyistic/partyistic/user_stories.md

 ### User Story sentence

-As a user, I want to see some feedback before making my choices.
+As a user, I want to see some feedback before book a service.

 ### Feature Tasks

-- Every item have own rating.
-- Every feddback have with it a star rating.
+- Each service has feedback from users.
+- Users can add their feedbacks to services.

 ### Acceptance Tests

-- Make sure that only the person how are rating the item can delete it.
+- Make sure that the feedbacks displayed are related to the service.
-- Make sure that the ratio is in order of the newest.

 ----------------